NEWZIK USER GUIDE

 3. Into these Setlists, you can add Pieces.

 4. In each Piece, you can add as many files as you want.
-For instance, you can have all the individual parts of the same Piece gathered altogether in one Piece.
+For instance, you can have all the individual parts of the same Piece gathered all together in One Piece.

 5. For each part, you can add audio or video accompaniments.